mjc-school/MJC-School/stage #4/module #5. AWS/theory/ec2.md

 2. *Volume* - a virtual server's storage device, i.e. the device that is used for storing the virtual server's data.
 3. *AMI*(Amazon Machine Image) - an image of the instance itself, a copy of its configurations.
 It also includes snapshots of all EBS volumes of the instance.
 It it used to launch new instances.
 4. *Snapshot* - a point-in-time copy of the instance's volume.
-5. *Security Group* - a virtual firewall that controlls the instance's incoming and outgoing traffic.
+5. *Security Group* - a virtual firewall that controls the instance's incoming and outgoing traffic.

 ### EC2 instance types